-Three Great Poets, One Amazing Week of Workshops, Seminars, and Readings on the Coast of Maine
+Three Great Poets, One Amazing Week of Workshops, Seminars, and Readings Online!

 Whether candid snapshots, cell phone images, or formal portraits, photographs are replete with conscious and unconscious stories to mine.
 In the interdisciplinary spirit of Maine Media Workshops and College, we will use photographs as ekphrastic prompts to write poems that explore our emotional responses to those rich stories.
 We will then take photographs of our own as an exercise to explore by analogy how our poetic eye, like the eye of a camera, focuses and frames our experiences to render stories; we will then “redevelop” these photos into poems.
 All poems will be shared in dynamic and interactive workshop sessions as we continue to investigate the relationships between imagery, imagination, and story.
 In addition, through interactive lectures, exercises, and readings of various illustrative poems, we will dive deeper into some of the core techniques of poetry, namely: sensory details, modulations of the poetic line, figurative language, and linguistic musicality.